edeliver/edeliver/README.md

 Installs an initial release at the production hosts.
 Requires that the `build release` command was executed before.
 If there are several releases in the release store, you will be asked which release to install or you can pass the version by the `--version=` argument variable.
+If the nodes on the remote deploy hosts are up, the running old release is not affected.
+The new release will be **available** only after **starting or restarting** the nodes on the deploy hosts.

 #### Deploy an Upgrade Package for Live Updates at Running Nodes